Young Professionals of Greater Dowagiac gearing up for third annual Paddling Poker Run - Leader Publications

 DOWAGIAC — A local organization is offering community members a scenic ride down the Dowagiac River and the opportunity to win some prizes.

 The Young Professionals of Greater Dowagiac is gearing up to host its third annual Paddling Poker Run.
 The event will take place from noon to 5 p.m.
-Saturday, July 17 at Doe-Wah-Jack’s Canoe Rental, 52963 M-51 N., Dowagiac, and end at Russom Park, 28776 Yaw St., Dowagiac.
+Saturday, July 17 at Doe-Wah-Jack’s Canoe Rental, 52963 M-51 N., Dowagiac, and end at Indian Lake Pub, 55986 Indian Lake Road, Dowagiac.

 Sign-ups will take place from 11 a.m. to noon and launch between noon and 1 p.m.

-Poker run attendees will receive their playing cards at the launch, at three different points along the river and at Indian Lake Pub, 55986 Indian Lake Road, after they dock.
+Poker run attendees will receive their playing cards at the launch, at three different points along the river and at Indian Lake Pub after they dock.
 The attendee with the best hand will receive a prize, and additional prizes will be handed out.

 Tickets can be purchased at ypdowagiac.wixsite.com.
 The cost of tickets will increase by $5 the day of the event, so the YPGD encourages those interested in attending to purchase tickets in advance.
 The presale cost of renting a tandem canoe will be $60 and a single canoe will cost $40.
 Attendees can bring their own canoes for $20 and tandem canoes $40.